 Quakers want to ensure our communities are welcoming and safe for all people.

 Being welcoming is a focus of our yearly meeting’s current strategic directions.
 Overall, we seek to make the congregations inside of our meetinghouses reflect the beauty and diversity of the world outside of them.
+Learn more about our strategic directions.

 The Religious Society of Friends is a religious organization.